SAURABHSINGHDHAMI/Weather-App/README.md

 # Weather App :partly_sunny:

-A simple and elegant Python Weather Application that displays the current weather data of a specified city.
+The Weather App is a Python-based application that utilizes the OpenWeatherMap API to fetch and display real-time weather information for a given city.
+It provides essential weather details such as temperature, weather condition, wind speed, sunrise, sunset, and more.

 <p align="center">
   <img src="https://github.com/SAURABHSINGHDHAMI/Weather-App/blob/main/sample/delhi_weather_screenshot.jpg" />
 </p>

-## About

-The Weather App is a Python-based application that utilizes the OpenWeatherMap API to fetch and display real-time weather information for a given city.
-It provides essential weather details such as temperature, weather condition, wind speed, sunrise, sunset, and more.

 ## Features